 President & CEO, Breakthrough

 Sohini Bhattacharya became Breakthrough’s second president and CEO in July 2017.
 She brings to her new role not only deep knowledge of Breakthrough’s issue areas and fundraising landscape, but also sincere dedication to the organization, its unique impact, and its boundless potential.
 She has worked with Breakthrough since 2010, most recently as vice president of resource mobilization.
 She has developed an impressive portfolio of support for Breakthrough’s programs and has managed a wide range of partnerships across South Asia.

 Bhattacharya has worked in the development sector for more than twenty-five years.
-She worked with Ashoka Innovators for the Public to raise awareness on social entrepreneurship across India and ramp up its operations in the country, co-founded the Sanhita Gender Resource Centre—the first of its kind in Calcutta—and engaged with traditional craftspeople across India as program officer of Dastkar.
+She worked with Ashoka Innovators for the Public to raise awareness of social entrepreneurship across India and ramp up its operations in the country; co-founded the Sanhita Gender Resource Centre—the first of its kind in Calcutta; and engaged with traditional craftspeople across India as program officer of Dastkar.
 Bhattacharya also worked as the India strategy advisory for the Asian Venture Philanthropy Network in 2010.